 What Agentic AI Is Not

-- It is not magic.
+- It's not magic.
 Agents fail when given ambiguous objectives or poor data.

-- It is not autonomous forever.
+- It's not autonomous forever.
 Good agent design includes human escalation paths.

-- It is not a replacement for your team.
-It handles the repetitive; your team handles the judgment calls.
+- It's not a replacement for your team.
+It handles the repetitive.
+Your team handles the judgment calls.